 Energy Transfer Equity LP will acquire Williams Companies. in a $32.6 billion deal.
 Williams had rejected a $48 billion offer in June before shares of energy companies tumbled, resulting in a much lower price tag.
 The merged firm will have a combined network of more than 100,000 miles of oil and gas pipelines across North America.

 Aluminum giant Alcoa to split

 Alcoa plans to split into two firms, with the raw aluminum business retaining the Alcoa name and continuing bauxite mining, alumina refining and aluminum production, while a separate firm for the profitable downstream parts group will do business in rolled products, engineered products and solutions, transportation and construction.
 Raw aluminum prices have fallen more than 40% since 2011.

 The week ahead

-- The US weekly jobless claims are released on Thursday, 9 July.
+- The minutes of the US Federal Reserve’s September meeting are released on Thursday, 8 October.

 Stay focused and diversified

 In any market environment, we strongly believe that investors should stay diversified across a variety of asset classes.
 By working closely with your financial advisor, you can help ensure that your portfolio is properly diversified and that your financial plan supports your long-term goals, time horizon and tolerance for risk.
 Diversification does not guarantee a profit or protect against loss.